 All benefits are issued into a recipient’s EBT account.
 If your last name starts with A-F, you will receive benefits on that 1st of the month; G-N on the 2nd, and O-Z on the 3rd.
 Benefits are issued on these dates even if it’s a holiday or weekend.

 When granted SNAP, an EBT card is mailed to you, along with instructions on how to set up your PIN (Personal Identification Number).
 This number is your secret code that allows only you to access your benefits.
 If you give this number to someone else, they can access your benefits if they have your card.
 Keep your PIN number safe and do not keep it with your card.
 Benefits removed from your EBT account will not be replaced.

 What is the Appeal Process if SNAP Benefits are Denied?
-Request for appeal of a denial must be made within 90 days of the date of the decision notice.
-Request a hearing by calling the Fair Hearing Unit at 860-424-5760 (within Hartford calling area) and 1-800-462-0134 (if calling from outside of the Hartford calling area), or write to: Office of Legal Counsel, Regulations and Administrative Hearings, Department of Social Services, 55 Farmington Avenue, Hartford, CT 06105 (Fax Number – 860-424-5729).
+Request for appeal of a denial must be made within 90 days of the date of the decision notice by calling the Administrative Hearing Unit at 860-424-5760 (within Hartford calling area) and 1-800-462-0134 (if calling from outside of the Hartford calling area), or write to: Office of Legal Counsel, Regulations and Administrative Hearings, Department of Social Services, 55 Farmington Avenue, 11th Floor, Hartford, CT 06105 (Fax Number – 860-424-5729).

 Advocacy For information concerning legal rights or for assistance with an appeal call Statewide Legal Services.
 End Hunger Connecticut provides advocacy for the food needs of low income children and adults in the State of Connecticut.